 Phil’s passion for performing as an individual DJ as well as for playing live with Orbital has served to broaden his musical scope and reach, allowing him to share his wealth of talent through multiple channels.
 As a DJ, he draws much inspiration from music that other producers are making, and loves searching through tunes in order to find that perfect juicy track.
 Phil’s DJ sets are streamlined while still maintaining unpredictability and eclecticism.
-While he loves to mix it up, playing a mixture of his own exclusive Orbital remixes, old tracks and new and the message it always the same – it’s party time.
+While he loves to mix it up, playing old tracks and new, the message it always the same – it’s party time.

-In 2012, Orbital played noteworthy European festivals and venues, including Space Ibiza, Creamfields Andalucia, Secret Garden Party, and Royal Albert Hall in London.
-Orbital also returned to the United States for the first time in many years, playing massive electronic festivals such as Nocturnal Wonderland, Beyond Wonderland, and Decibel Festival and also performed at the prestigious opening ceremony of the Paralympic Games in London.
+In 2012, Orbital have played noteworthy European festivals and venues, including Space Ibiza, Creamfields Andalucia, Secret Garden Party, and Royal Albert Hall in London.
+Orbital are also returning to the United States for the first time in many years, playing massive electronic festivals such as Nocturnal Wonderland, Beyond Wonderland, and Decibel Festival.

-They released Wonky, their first new album in 8 years.
-Both timeless and contemporary, Wonky put a vividly modern spin on their signature blend of richly melodic, deeply emotive electronica.
-Phil recently produced a remix of “Where is it Going” from Wonky with Steve Mac.
-This remix is a club oriented dancefloor track that will get you up and on your feet.
-After all, Phil just wants everyone to have a good time!
+Orbital are back in the ring with Wonky, their first new album in 8 years.
+Both timeless and contemporary, Wonky puts a vividly modern spin on their signature blend of richly melodic, deeply emotive electronica.

 Phil is currently working on dance remixes and on his own productions due for release later this year.